 Lao PDR - Malnutrition prevalence

-Definition: Prevalence of child malnutrition is the percentage of children under age 5 whose weight for age is more than two standard deviations below the median for the international reference population ages 0-59 months.
-The data are based on the WHO's new child growth standards released in 2006.
+Definition: Prevalence of underweight children is the percentage of children under age 5 whose weight for age is more than two standard deviations below the median for the international reference population ages 0-59 months.
+The data are based on the WHO's child growth standards released in 2006.

 See also: